mbhulin/OrientTutorial/fill_database_with_test_data.md

 }
 ```

-After establishing the connection to the database - again in plocal mode - some vertices and edges are created.
+After establishing the connection to the database - again in plocal mode - first all existing data are deleted.
+Then some vertices and edges are created.

 There are several possibilities to add new vertices to the database using the addVertex method.
 You can add a new empty vertex first and then set its properties: